abpframework/abp/docs/en/UI/Blazor/Page-Header.md

     });
 ```

 *All values are **true** by default.
-If the PageHeaderOptions isn's configured, each section will be rendered.*
+If the PageHeaderOptions isn't configured, each section will be rendered.*